thradams/cake/ownership.md

 ---

-### Example 1: Assigning null to a Non-Nullable Pointer
+### Example 1: Assigning Nullable to a Non-Nullable Pointer

 Once nullable rules are enabled, assigning `nullptr` to an unqualified pointer generates a warning: